 7. Not Eating Breakfast

-Having a good breakfast, infused with quality protein and healthy fats helps support that naturally high level of cortisol and low insulin that we want to maintain in the morning.
+Having a good breakfast, infused with quality protein and healthy fats helps support that naturally high level of cortisol and steady blood sugar levels that we want to maintain in the morning.
 Breakfast helps to regulate your metabolism and blood sugar levels throughout the day.
 Missing breakfast leads to unbalanced cravings.
 Those who skip breakfast tend to consume 40% more sugar during the day and 45% less vegetables.

 What does a well balanced breakfast look like?
 Aim for YOUR PALM portion of high quality protein, alkalising vegetables (greens, leeks, onions, carrots), high fiber (broccoli, brussel sprouts, cauliflower, ground flax seeds, kale) and moderate amounts of healthy fats.